-Recomi mendation Item Rationale and Recommendations Timing Short Term: 0 - 3 yrs.
+Recommendation Item Rationale and Recommendations Timing Short Term: 0 - 3 yrs.
 (2024 - 2026) Medium Term: 4 - 10 yrs.
 (2027 - 2034) Long Term: 10 - 20 yrs.
-(2035 - 2043) Cost Estimate 1.7 Electrical Sub- metering Sub-metering, either on a per-lot basis or on an area-basis, provides the City the ability to alter their billing structure to a usage basis instead of the current system where the electrical utility bill is split equally amongst park residents.
+(2035 - 2043) Cost Estimate 1.7 Electrical Sub- metering their billing structure to a usage basis instead of the current system where the electrical utility bill is split equally amongst park residents.
 Sub-metering also has the potential to encourage park residents to limit electrical usage if a premium is associated with high usage.
 Sub-metering Recommendation: It is recommended to provide electrical submeters for all lots.
 The installation of submeters will allow accurate tracking of individual unit usage, allowing the City an improved understanding of the overall cost of utilities and the opportunity to identify where utility usage is higher.
 Short Term Inc. within cost identified for Item 1.6 1.8 Telecommuni- cations WIFI is available in proximity to the main office with limited range.
 Additional free telecommunications is not provided to the residents.
 Residents do have the option of paying for telecommunications companies to install telecom infrastructure on an individual lot.
 Telecommunications Recommendation: It is recommended that the free WIFI in proximity to the office continues.
 Additional telecommunications infrastructure has not been recommended.
-N/A 1.9 Green Infrastructure Also referred to as blue green infrastructure, these features help with meeting climate change goals such as efficient water use.
+N/A N/A 1.9 Green Infrastructure Also referred to as blue green infrastructure, these features help with meeting climate change goals such as efficient water use.
 Natural vegetation features, parkland, stormwater management, trees, permeable surfaces are all features that could be incorporated in more detailed plans for upgrades to the park.
 Several examples are included in GM BluePlan's report.
 Green Infrastructure Recommendation: Encourage and include blue- green infrastructure as part of future RFPs, designs and construction contracts.
-N/A imendation Item Rationale and Recommendations Timing Short Term: 0 - 3 yrs.
+N/A mendation Item Rationale and Recommendations Timing Short Term: 0 - 3 yrs.
 (2024 - 2026) Medium Term: 4 - 10 yrs.
 (2027 - 2034) Long Term: 10 - 20 yrs.
 (2035 - 2043) Cost Estimate 1.10 Road and Parking Refresh Due to the viewed condition of the roads within the park, a repair and refresh of the existing roads within the park has been suggested.
 As well, additional new parking areas are proposed to address the visitor and additional car parking issues that were identified.
 New and expanded parking lot areas are proposed to provide spaces for boats and trailers, as well as visitors and additional resident vehicles.
-Short Term: Road Refresh & re-surfacing of existing parking areas \$125,000 Road and Parking Infrastructure Recommendation: For new roadways and parking areas, a consultant should be retained to recommend a road design profile that will be suitable for the soil conditions and vehicle loadings.
+Road and Parking Infrastructure Recommendation: For new roadways and parking areas, a consultant should be retained to recommend a road design profile that will be suitable for of existing parking areas New parking areas - Medium Term to Long \$125,000 \$695,000 2.0 Site I mprovements the soil conditions and vehicle loadings.
 General road repairs are to be completed on an as needed basis.
-New parking areas - Medium Term to Long Term \$695,000 2.0 Site I mprovements h 2.1 Site Access - (Main Gate, Secure Check- In and Visitor Parking) provides separation of visitors from residents.
-Automated Gates \$50,000/side Site Access Recommendations: Reconfigure entrances on both sides of the site to include visitor and staff parking outside the newly delineated area and the automated gate access.
-Visitors would park outside the fenced area and access the office for a pass.
-The reconfiguration will require the removal of the existing gatehouse on the east side.
-Residents would enter the park via automated gates on both sides of the park.
-Visitors would need to check in at the office.
-This change along with visitor parking identified in 3.2 would possibly require short term seasonal staff.
-Fencing \$45,000
+Term 2.1 Site Access - (Main Gate, Secure Check- In and Visitor Parking) centralized access for residents and guests or any delineated area for visitor parking that Medium Term Automated Gates \$50,000/side Fencing \$45,000